 Pyramidal pear trees of from three to five years old on the quince stock, root-pruned, and full of blossom-buds, may now be purchased.
-Trees of this description should, if possible, be planted before Christmas; but if the soil be very tenacious, the holes may be opened in the autumn, and the trees planted in February; the soil will be mellowed and benefited by the frosts of winter.
+Trees of this description should, if possible, be planted before Christmas; but if the soil be very tenacious, the holes may be opened in the autumn, and the trees planted in February; the soil will be mellowed and benefited by the frosts of winter\.

 In planting pear trees on the quince stock, it is quite necessary that the stock should be covered up to its junction with the graft.
-This joining of the graft to the stock is generally very evident, even to the most ignorant in gardening matters; it usually assumes this form (Fig. 11, a):-
+This ioning of the graft to the stock is generally very evident, even to the most ignorant in gardening matters; it usually assumes the form as given in Fig. 11, $\alpha$ .

-If the soil be not excessively wet, the tree may be placed in a hole, three feet in diameter, in the usual way, so that the upper roots are above the level of the surface of the soil.
-Some of the light compost recommended in page 18 should be filled in, and the tree well shaken, so that it is thoroughly mingled with its roots.
-The compost should then be placed round the stem, and must be formed into a mound, which must cover the stock up to, but not above, the junction of the graft with the stock, in order to encourage it to emit roots into the surface soil, and to keep it-the stock-from becoming hard and "bark-bound."
+If the soil be not excessively wet, the tree may be placed in a hole, three feet in diameter, in the usual way, so that the upper roots are on a level with the surface of the soil; but if wet and cold, they should be above the level of the surface.
+Some of the light compost recommended in page 17 should be filled in, and the tree well shaken, so that it is thoroughly mingled with its roots.
+The earth should then be placed round the stem, and formed into a mound, which should cover the stock up to, but not above, the junction of the graft with the